Cap Penalties

 The 1.10 ADP on Sadiq implies he produces TE1-TE6 numbers within two years.
 The realistic projection is TE10-TE14 in year two and TE6-TE10 by year three.
 That production exists, but it does not justify a first-round rookie pick price.

 The fix: if you own Sadiq at the 1.10 cost, do not trade him at a loss, but do not pay 1.10 to acquire him.
 The right price for Sadiq is 2.02 to 2.04.
 Wait for the market to come to you.
+See our full tight end class roundup for where the value sits at the position instead.

 The pattern